CALIFORNIA SEXUAL HARASSMENT TRAINING

 Scenario: Identify the actions to take when someone becomes verbally threatening.

 Key Learning: It’s your duty to recognize the warning signs for workplace violence and to implement our zero tolerance policy by reporting all incidents and concerns immediately.
 You will never be asked to intervene with an individual directly.

 SOCIAL MEDIA RISKS

-- Scenario: Posting inappropriate comments on social media outside of working hours, while wearing a polo shirt with a company logo.
+Scenario: Posting inappropriate comments on social media outside of working hours next to a photo where the employee is wearing a polo shirt with a company logo.